 Kate completed an MA at the University of Sussex in 2012, where she specialised in outsider art.
 Since then, she has worked for several charities that support artists facing barriers to the art world, including an arts and criminal justice network, and the arts and health programme for the NHS mental health service in Sussex.
 She founded a resource website on outsider art and has organised several exhibitions in Brighton.
 Kate coordinated the European Outsider Art Association Conference in 2018, and is now leading on Outside In’s Step Up training programme.

 A passion for art and words has dominated Laura’s life, something she is now able to combine with a decade’s worth of journalistic experience to make sure everyone knows about the work of Outside In and its talented artists.

-As the communications coordinator she is responsible for everything from newsletters and exhibition posters to press coverage and website management.
+As the communications manager she is responsible for everything from newsletters and exhibition posters to press coverage and website management.

 Before her career in journalism, which included working on award-winning magazines and running news desks as a chief reporter, Laura studied a joint honours degree in fine art and English literature in Liverpool.

 When she is not writing, or reading, you will find Laura creating bespoke papercut artworks, renovating her 1950’s home or baking.